 - Use a wet vac to clean out the sump pit.

-6. Check the Drainage Pipes
+6. Check the Discharge Line

 Sometimes, water might be draining slowly from your sump pit – not because of a problem with your pump – but because of a problem with your drainage pipes.
 Along with checking the functionality of your sump pump, make sure to inspect your drainage pipes and try to remove any obvious blockages.

-7. Consider Getting a Back-Up
+7. Consider Getting a Back-Up Sump Pump

 It’s common for the power to go out during a storm.
 This is why some homeowners choose to install a back-up sump pump that doesn’t run on electricity.
 Typically, these types of pumps run on battery or water pressure from your home.
 They are usually not as robust as submersible or pedestal sump pumps but they do have the advantage of not being dependent on electricity.

 8. Know Who to Call For Sump Pump Maintenance and Replacement